Moya/Moya/Contributing.md

 #### What about if you have problems that cannot be discussed in a public issue?

-[ This is an example version, please delete this and replace with your own version ] Both [Jane Bloggs](https://github.com/jane_b) and [Taylor Webb](https://github.com/twebb) have contactable emails on their GitHub profiles, and are happy to talk about any problems.
+Both [Ash Furrow](https://github.com/ashfurrow) and [Orta Therox](https://github.com/orta) have contactable emails on their GitHub profiles, and are happy to talk about any problems.

 #### Where can I get more info about this document?

-The original source of this document can be found at https://github.com/moya/contributors.
+The original source of this document can be found at [https://github.com/moya/contributors](https://github.com/moya/contributors).